rickboks/buienradar-sxiv/README.md

 buienradar n
 ```

 , where n is the number of hours.
+Without an argument, you will get the 1-hour forecast.
 Make sure to put the script somewhere in your PATH.